The man-made infrastructure in the Bristol Docks has changed enormously over the last thousand years.

 Large parts of the Dock Railway became disused or built over leaving just a short stretch in use between M Shed on Princes Wharf, along Wapping Wharf and under Cumberland Road and along the Cut.
 This is used by old steam trains based at M Shed for leisure trips on Sundays and holidays in the summer.
 Following the loss of the railway track the bridge at Bathurst Basin becomes pedestrianised.

 There have been a substantial increase in pedestrian bridges over the Floating Harbour reflecting its increased leisure use.
-In 2000 Peros Bridge opened running across the route of an old ferry in St Augustines Reach between Farr Lane, Narrow Quay and Millenium Square.
+In 2000 Peros Bridge opened running across the route of an old ferry (Deans Ferry) in St Augustines Reach between Farr Lane, Narrow Quay and Millenium Square.
 The bridge is named after an African slave boy brought to Bristol in the 1740s.

 Also in 2000 Valentines Bridge opened at Temple Quay and nearby a further pedestrian bridge Meads Reach (or the ‘Cheese Grater’) in 2008.

 Then in 2017 the pedestrian Castle Bridge opened linking Castle Green with Finzels Reach.

 The other new bridge was completed in 2016 and is more controversial.
 It links Cattle Market Road alongside Temple Meads with the old Diesel Depot site across the bend in the Avon, North of Bath Road.
 This was earmarked as the site of Bristol Arena but after many delays this is now in doubt.
 It is called Brocks Bridge after the local Victorian builder, William Brock.